 Regional Persistent Disks

 Regional persistent disks replicate data between two zones in the same region, and can be used similarly to regular persistent disks.
-In the event of a zonal outage, Kubernetes can failover workloads using the volume to the other zone.
+In the event of a zonal outage or if cluster nodes in one zone become unschedulable, Kubernetes can failover workloads using the volume to the other zone.
 You can use regional persistent disks to build highly available solutions for stateful workloads on GKE.
 Users must ensure that both the primary and failover zones are configured with enough resource capacity to run the workload.